wp-plugins/count-all/readme.txt

 Highly customizable counter widget.
 Allows HTML in title and body.
 Can count up and down.
 Supports multiple instances.

+Originally developed as a baby age counter, but can be used for anything you want.

 The options in the widget are:

 * *Title* is the widget's title.
 It can contain HTML; its value is simply embedded into the resulting HTML page.